 For swimming, your 100-yard interval pace should initially be 2 seconds faster than your base.
 If you completed a 500-yard swim in 10:30 with a 100-yard base pace of 2:06 your intervals should be approximately 2:04.

 If you have a low level of fitness, it may be necessary to begin with 4-5 intervals per session.
 Build progressively toward completing 8-10 intervals.
-Do not run or swim more than 10 intervals during an interval session.
+Do not swim more than 10 intervals during an interval session.
 When you can complete 10 intervals in the prescribed times, work on gradually performing the intervals a little faster each week.

 | Read more about swim training on the SEAL + SWCC Training Forum.